WHAT IS POWER ALL ABOUT?

 Let’s look at what heart rate indicates.
 Primarily it tells you how hard your heart is pumping.
 As you put greater and greater strain on your heart by riding faster or using greater force, your heart has to pump faster to provide the oxygen for fat burning and blood flow to support those pumping legs.
 That would be great if those were the only factors that affected heart rate.

 As your fitness improves, your heart rate often goes down, reflecting the greater efficiency of your cardiovascular system.
 So sorting out what has affected your heart rate from ride to ride can be difficult to assess.
 This is not to say that there is no value in heart rate and perceived exertion, but why take the ambiguous route when watts tells you the real story, the whole story in one little number?

 IF POWER IS SO GREAT, WHY ISN'T EVERYONE USING IT?

 So why doesn’t everyone use power measurement for cycling training?
 Every power-based training program requires the use of a power meter.
 Traditional power meters have been around for many years and generally perform as advertised.
 However, their designs create some significant barriers for most cyclists:

-- They require special wheels and hubs, or a special crank, or a custom bottom bracket, pedals, or even a precisely weighed bike chain
+- They require special wheels and hubs, crank, or pedals

 - They weigh several hundred grams or more